sdcondon/FlUnit/README.md

 Proper issue tracking would be overkill at this point, so just a bullet list to organise my thoughts:

 - General ongoing:
-  - Take some cues from the vstest adapter for mstest - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
+  - Take some cues from other frameworks - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - Specific, highest-priority first:
-  - *(Jan)* More settings:
+  - *(Jan)* More setting stuff:
+    - For settings that affect individual tests, make them overridable (with a `UsingConfiguration(c => ..)` builder method)
-    - for specification of strategy for result naming and duration records (both of which currently make some "sensible" decisions which may not be appropriate in all situations).
+    - for specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
     - for parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
 Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
   - *(Feb)* V1 diligence & release
     - Get some performance benchmarks in place